 Legal considerations to register a trademark in Paraguay

-The trademark in Paraguay is valid for 10 years, from the date of grant.
-You can renew this trademark indefinitely for consecutive 10-year periods.
-In Paraguay, the DINAPI (National Intellectual Property Directorate) is the entity responsible for protecting intellectual rights and registering trademarks in Paraguay, at the request of an interested party.
+The validity of a trademark in Paraguay extends for a period of 10 years, commencing from the date of grant.
+It is possible to renew the trademark indefinitely for consecutive 10-year periods.
+The National Intellectual Property Directorate (DINAPI) is the responsible entity for safeguarding intellectual property rights and overseeing those who register a trademark in Paraguay, upon request from interested parties.

-Like any title deed, the trademarked brand can be sold.
-This procedure can be carried out by means of a public deed, which must subsequently be registered with DINAPI.
-The holder may also grant a license for the use of the previously registered trademark and the license agreement must be registered with DINAPI.
+Similar to a property deed, a trademarked brand can be sold.
+This process involves executing a public deed, which must subsequently be registered with DINAPI.
+The trademark holder also has the option to grant a license for the use of the registered trademark, in which case the license agreement needs to be registered with DINAPI.
+These measures ensure the proper documentation and legal protection of companies and individuals that register a trademark in Paraguay.

 What constitutes a trademark in Paraguay?

-Trademarks are registered according to the International Classification of Products and Services administered by the World Intellectual Property Organization.
-This classification – also known as the Nice Classification – distinguishes 34 kinds of products and 11 services regarding trademark registration and support that businesses can request to protect their intellectual property.
-Though Paraguay is not technically party to this classification, the country applies it to its own Trademark Law.
+Trademarks are registered with accordance to the International Classification of Products and Services administered by the World Intellectual Property Organization.
+This classification – also known as the Nice Classification – distinguishes 34 kinds of products and 11 services regarding how to register a trademark in Paraguay and support that businesses can request to protect their intellectual property.
+Despite the fact that Paraguay is not strictly party to this categorization, the state applies it to its own Trademark Law.

 Paraguayan Trademark Law states that (translated from Spanish):